ezotrank/opfwd/README.md

 ### Command Not Allowed

 If you see `Error: Command not allowed`, the command you're trying to execute is not in the whitelist.
-Add it using `--allow-command` for an exact match or `--allow-prefix` to allow commands starting with a specific prefix when starting the server.
+Add it to your configuration file under either `allowed_commands` for an exact match or `allowed_prefixes` to allow commands starting with a specific prefix.

 ### Socket Already Exists